pergus/netbox-zabbix/docs/jobs_programmer_system.md

 ### SystemJobHostConfigSyncRefresh

 This job periodically refreshes the synchronization status of HostConfig objects to ensure they accurately reflect the state in Zabbix.

+**Note:** For detailed documentation on this job including usage examples and integration details, see [SystemJobHostConfigSyncRefresh Job](job_systemjobhostconfigsyncrefresh.md).

 #### Class Definition
 ```python